knlrvr/keep-up/README.md

 <a name="description"></a>
 ## Description
-A full stack social media clone!
-Users can post 'notes' between 1 and 240 characters.
-Users each have profile pages that will display all of the notes they've created.
+KeepUp is a full stack social media app.
+With seamless GitHub login integration through Clerk, users can easily access the platform.
+KeepUp allows users to post 'notes' ranging from 1 to 240 characters.
+This flexibility enables users to express themselves concisely while still capturing the essence of their message, fostering a dynamic and engaging environment within the platform.

 <a name="purpose"></a>
 ## Purpose